top of page

 Egg Ingredients:

-• 2/3 cup almond flour (or more as needed)
+• 1 cup blanched almond flour

-• 1 Tablespoon of vanilla protein powder (I used Warrior Blend)
+• 2 Tablespoons of vanilla protein powder

 • If your nut butter is unsalted, add a pinch of salt.